icvpitahc/dev_pims/memory-bank/progress.md

 *   The application is fully functional on Laravel 8 (pre-upgrade).
 *   The registration, login, forgot password, reset password, module-selector, CSS form, and newsfeed pages have been modernized or enhanced.
 *   The newsfeed now supports infinite scrolling.
+*   The document tracking module is now fully functional with a dynamic table, creation and view modals, complex status/location logic, timestamped document dates, a functional search bar, and advanced filtering.
-*   The document tracking page design is complete and the corresponding migrations have been created and run.
+*   The summary cards on the document tracking page are now dynamic and filtered.
+*   The printable view for the Document Monitoring Slip is fully functional.
+*   The `actions` table has been created and migrated.
+*   The application is now more secure against injection and XSS attacks.
+*   The auditing feature now correctly logs the user's public IP address.

 ## What's Left to Build